Background

 The latest proposal from OPCD is to follow the new state law, HB 1110.
 It says no off-street parking is required within one-half mile of a “major transit stop.”
 For Montlake, it’s roughly the area from Shelby St to Roanoke St, on the north end of the neighborhood.
 The Link light rail station at Husky Stadium is considered a major transit stop, but our Metro Route 43 and 48 bus stops are not.

 Outside of the area described above, the mayor’s proposal for Zone NR is to require one off-site parking spot for every two housing units, except ADUs don’t count toward parking requirements.
-It’s not clear what the proposed off-street parking requirements will be for Zones LR2, LR3 and NC2-55, but we’re checking with OPCD and we’ll update this section soon.

 About the approval process

 The Mayor’s Office of Planning and Community Development (OPCD) started work on the One Seattle Plan in 2022 and transmitted it to Seattle City Council on 1/6/25.
 After Council review and consideration of public comments, the Council will propose amendments and make them available for a 30-day public review period.
 Eventually the Plan will be approved and adopted by the Council and will become Seattle’s 2025 Comprehensive Plan.
+For reference, the City Council will adopt the One Seattle Plan in Council Bill CB 120985, targeted for September, 2025.

-The purpose of the EIS is to analyze the impacts of the One Seattle Plan on a range of elements of the built and natural environment including: earth & water quality, air quality/greenhouse gas emissions, plants & animals, energy & natural resources, noise, land use & urban form, plans & policies, population, housing & employment, cultural & historic resources, transportation, public services and utilities.
+The purpose of the EIS is to analyze the impacts of the One Seattle Plan on a range of elements of the built and natural environment including: earth & water quality, air quality/greenhouse gas emissions, plants & animals, energy &natural resources, noise, land use &urban form, plans policies, population, housing &employment, cultural & historic resources, transportation, public services and utilities.
 For each element in the EIS, the analysis determines the likely impacts and outcomes, and proposes mitigation options for consideration.

 State laws and regional policies

-- HB 1110: This House Bill is a new state law passed in 2023 that affects most cities in the state.
+This House Bill is a new state law passed in 2023 that affects most cities in the state.
 It requires cities to create zoning that allows multiple housing units on “all lots zoned predominantly for residential use.”
 It allows building at least four to six units on most residential lots in cities with more than 75,000 residents.
 This presentation shows how Seattle plans to comply with HB1110 by creating the new Zone NR, and it defines what “middle housing” means.

-- HB 1220 Addresses emergency and affordable housing
+Addresses emergency and affordable housing

-- HB 1181 Addresses growth impact on climate change
+Addresses growth impact on climate change

-- Vision 2050 Puget Sound Regional Council’s growth plan
+Puget Sound Regional Council’s growth plan

 Other laws and policies may apply.